 - Second, you must be unmarried for the entire tax year.

-- Third, you must have dependent children or other dependents who rely on you.
-Such dependents can include biological children, siblings, parents, step-parents and in-laws.
+- Third, you must have dependent children or other dependents who rely on you, such as biological children, siblings, parents, step-parents and in-laws.

-As the head of household, a taxpayer with dependents can claim a standard deduction of $9,300 each year.
+Head of Household Standard Deduction: As the head of household, a taxpayer can claim a standard deduction of $18,000 for tax year 2018.

 Learn More: 10 Best Tax Tips for Single Parents